ThanosApostolou/thapo-ska/docs/specific-knowledge-assistant/specific-knowledge-assistant.typ

 will use two different methods for these tasks and we will develop a full web application with which users will be able to ask questions

-In chapter 2 we will describe and analyze the fundamental theoretical concepts needed for better understanding of this thesis.
+In @heading_theory_literature_review we will describe and analyze the fundamental theoretical concepts needed for better understanding of this thesis.
 We will also describe the various technologies and their advantage, which we will use for our application development and deployment.

-In chapter 3 we will dive in the details of the two methods that we will use.
+In @heading_specific_knowledge_assistance_approaches we will dive in the details of the two methods that we will use.
 We will compare them and we will describe their advantages and disadvantages.

-In chapter 4 we will describe the architecture and the implementation of our application.
+In @heading_system_architecture we will describe the architecture and the implementation of our application.
 We will show the components which construct our application, the tasks each component can perform and how they are connected together.

-In chapter 5 we will show the design and execution results of our deployed application.
+In @heading_usage_execution_of_application we will show the design and execution results of our deployed application.
 We will investigate the various ways in which our application can be used by the users in order to find specific knowledge based on raw data like documents or web pages.

-In chapter 6 we will write our conclusions we reached.
+In @conclusions_future_work we will write our conclusions we reached.
 We will describe the problems and limitations we faced.
 Finally, we will specify future improvements that can be made as well as future goals about scaling and expand the core idea.

 #pagebreak()
 = Theory and Literature Review <heading_theory_literature_review>